google/WebFundamentals/src/content/en/updates/2019/08/native-file-system.md

 ```

 To write data to disk, I needed a [`FileSystemWriter`][fs-writer].
 Create one by
 calling `createWriter()` on the file handle object.
+When `createWriter()` is
+called, Chrome first checks if the user has granted write permission to the file.
-If permission to write
-hasn’t been granted, the browser will prompt the user for permission.
-If
+If permission to write hasn’t been granted, the browser will prompt the user for
-permission isn't granted, , `createWriter()` will throw a `DOMException`, and
+permission.
+If permission isn't granted, , `createWriter()` will throw a
-the app will not be able to write to the file.
-In the text editor, these
+`DOMException`, and the app will not be able to write to the file.
+In the text
-`DOMException`s are handled in the [`saveFile()`][text-editor-app-js] method.
+editor, these `DOMException`s are handled in the [`saveFile()`][text-editor-app-js]
+method.

 Next, call `truncate(0)`.
 This wipes the file of any existing data.
 If I didn't,
 and I wrote less data than was already in the file, I see some of the old data